backtracking/cfrac/notes.md

 # TODO

 * to_float
-* improve best rational approximation
+* improve best_approx
-* get rid of float in function homography
+* solutions of quadratic equations
+* Pell-Fermat
 * other ``semi-computable'' functions

 # Sources